 About Venerable Sungrab Woeser

 Sungrab Woeser is buddhist Sakya monk living in the Netherlands.
-He has been a lay Buddhist since many years, before ordaining as a monk in 2009 in the Sakya school of Tibetan Buddhism.
-His root teachers are HH.
-Dalai Lama, HH Sakya Trizin and sons, and Khenpo Sherab Gyaltsen Amipa.
+He has been a buddhist since 1993.
+He was ordained as a monk in 2009 in the Sakya school of Tibetan Buddhism.
+His root teachers are HH Dalai Lama, HH Sakya Trizin and sons, and Khenpo Sherab Gyaltsen Amipa.
 He accomplished retreats on metta, samatha and tantra.
 Venerable Sungrab studied buddhist philosophy for several years at the International Buddhist Academy in Kathmandu, Nepal.
 Currently Venerable Sungrab is leading an ‘open monastery’ in the northern region of the Netherlands.